heinrich5991/libtw2/doc/map.md

     - 1 -> RGBA
 - Images can either be embedded or external.
     - Embedded images have `external` = false and have the image data stored in the data field.
-    The image data is simply a 2d-array of pixels.
+    The image data is simply a 2d-array of pixels in row-major ordering.
     RGBA pixels are 4 bytes each, RGB pixels 3 bytes each.
     - External images have `external` = true and the `data` field on `-1`.
     Those images can only be loaded by clients that have those in their `mapres` directory, meaning only a small set of images should be external.